chrisandreae/keyboard-firmware/README.md

  * USB API for configuring, remapping and uploading programs to the keyboard.
 (C++ GUI client and Ruby library included.)

-## Building
+## Compiling

-To build for a non-USB-capable AVR using the V-USB library:
+To compile the project for a non-USB-capable AVR using the V-USB library:

 ````make -f Makefile.vusb HARDWARE_VARIANT=<variant>````